atefm/pDMM/README.md

 Python 3.7 is required.
 All package requirements can be found in `requirements.txt`, but the main dependencies are `numpy` and `numba`.

 # References
-[1]	  Yin, J. and Wang, J., 2014, August.
+[1] <a name="ref1"></a> Yin, J. and Wang, J., 2014, August.
 A dirichlet multinomial mixture model-based approach for short text clustering.
 In Proceedings of the 20th ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 233-242).
 ACM.

 [2]   David M. Blei.
 2012.
 Probabilistic Topic Models.
 Communications of the ACM, 55(4):77–84.